manikumt/Bayport-test/README.md

     * Start a container using the image you've craeted above with your Dockerfile - this container must run as follows:
         * It must be named ALFRED.
         * It must mount /var/lib/mysql to the host operating system to /var/lib/mysql.
-        * It must mount /BATCAVE to the host operating system.
+        * It must mount /BATCAVE to the host operating system. *** Notes below
     * Checks whether a container exists called ALFRED and if it does, removes an recreates it.
-    * Create a schema in the database called "wayneindustries" with one table in it called "fox" with columns "ID" and "Name".
+    * Create a schema in the database called "wayneindustries" with one table in it called "fox" with columns "ID" and "Name". in db.sql
-    * Insert an entry with ID "50" and Name "BATMOBILE".
+    * Insert an entry with ID "50" and Name "BATMOBILE". in db.sql
-* Create an encrypted file called "secret" in the root of this repository that contains the root password of the database (the password must be "thisisadatabasepassword123456789!").
+* Create an encrypted file called "secret" in the root of this repository that contains the root password of the database (the password must be "thisisadatabasepassword123456789!"). - Needed to look this up
 * Change your Bash script to start the conainer using the root password from the "secret" file.
 * Commit and push your changes.

+*** BATCAVE mount.
+Could not get this to work and left out.
+From the docker reference, creating a new volume mount should work in this case as it will copy the contents from the image but this only seems to work on directories.
+Straight bind mount from host overrides the content of whats in the image so I knew thats not what you wanted.

 # OpenShift / OKD
 For the questions below, please make use of the OpenShift CLI (oc) where applicable.